jonathan-odonnell/milestone-project-4/testing.md

     - Outcome: Pass

-3. Verify that if the user hasn't entered a value in each field, when the send message button is clicked the form does not submit and the invalid input error message appears.
+3. Verify that if the user hasn't entered a value in each field, when the send message button is clicked the form does not submit and the required input error message appears.

     - Outcome: Pass